-For children of average weight, this works out to about 13 grams of protein per day for 1-3 year olds.
+For children of average weight, this works out to about 13 grams of protein per day for 1 to 3-year-olds.
 And 19 grams per day for a 4- to 8-year-old.
 What does this look like in terms of food and meal choices?
 Read my blog on kids and protein here.

 But as a quick example, if your child drinks 2 cups of milk per day, he is getting 16 grams of protein and likely meeting his protein needs!

-However, meat is the most easily absorbed source of iron in the diet.
+The most easily absorbed source of iron in the diet.
 And we know that iron is really important for your child’s brain and body growth.
 Your toddler needs 10mg per day.

 Serve meat with a sauce like chicken cooked in BBQ sauce or ground meat in tomato sauce.

 Dips are also fine if your kiddo likes ketchup, BBQ sauce, ranch or other dips that make the meat tastier for them.
 Mixed dishes might be easier than slices of plain meat too and mask the taste.
-If your a meat and potatoes kind of family, try soups, chilis or tacos.
+If you are a meat and potatoes kind of family, try soups, chilis or tacos instead.
 Kids love dressing up their own tacos!

-Use a pressure or slow cooker to make the meat tender and soft.
+Use a pressure cooker or slow cooker to make the meat tender and soft.